jbangdev/jbang-vscode/README.md

 $ npm run build-ext
 ```

-This script places the built jars in `vscode-jbang/jars/`.
+This script places the built jars in `jbang-vscode/jars/`.

 **Step 6.** Build the VS Code extension
 ```bash
 $ npx vsce package
 ```
-This will generate a `vscode-jbang-<version>.vsix` file in the `vscode-jbang/` directory.
+This will generate a `jbang-vscode-<version>.vsix` file in the `jbang-vscode/` directory.